rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

    app: customer
 ```

-this selector will match any pod with the labelled with app: customer, and this possibility includes
+This selector will match any pod labelled with app: customer, and this possibility includes
 several versions of the same application.

 Run the specific commands to delete the existing oc new-app services and apply the service adapted